How to Obtain a Motorcycle License

 - Complete a written motorcycle knowledge test – This is the final step for getting your motorcycle license learners permit as a senior citizen in the United States.
 You must pass this test, and will then be given a choice to either immediately take a driven skills test or apply for learner’s courses.

 Within each application for motorcycle licensing, every U.S. state builds content promoting safe driving techniques which also aims to educate senior bikers on state laws.
 As such, before receiving a drivers license for motorcycle riding, all senior applicants will be required to demonstrate knowledge on motorcycle safety, whether it is through a learner’s course or a driven examination.
 Specifically, when completing a motorbike driving license form, the learner’s permit will provide for limitations to the rider’s privileges as he or she learns to ride.
 Learning senior riders may only operate a motorcycle during the hours of sunrise to sunset.
 Additionally, seniors may only ride under the supervision of another licensed driver and may not carry passengers unless these passengers are certified instructors.
-Learn more about license restrictions for motorcycle riders in our comprehensive guide.

 For those seniors wondering where to get motorcycle license tests done after receiving a learners permit, there are two choices available to complete the application process for a full bike license: immediately schedule a road skills test or register for a Basic Rider Course.
 Senior riders should note that the Basic Rider Course to receive a motorcycle drivers license may be free for state residents, and can be completed in as little as two weeks.
 However, some states may charge a fee to complete the learner’s courses for both in-state and out-of-state students.